Force One (police): Recruitment and training

 The recruitment for Force One is undertaken among young volunteers from Maharashtra Police who are already well trained.
-Only around 4-5 per cent of total applicants succeed.
+Only around 4-5 percent of total applicants succeed.
 The maximum entry age for constabulary personnel is 28 years and is 35 years for officers.

 The commandos of Force One are trained at Maharashtra Intelligence Academy, the College of Military Engineering, Pune, and Defence Research and Development Organisation (DRDO), in the use of sophisticated arms and explosives, and are known for their rapid shooting skills.
 While the NSG has a regional hub in Mumbai, Force One is expected to be part of the initial response to a terror strike in Mumbai.